stainless-api/upload-openapi-spec-action/README.md

 ## Example usage

-First, obtain an API Key from your Stainless dashboard, and [add it to your GitHub actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) as `STAINLESS_API_KEY`:
+First, obtain an API Key from your Stainless dashboard, and [add it to your GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) as `STAINLESS_API_KEY`:

 ```
 gh secret set STAINLESS_API_KEY